Consistent line clustering using geometric hypergraphs: Algorithms

-We represent our data as a hypergraph by treating sets of three points as hyperedges whenever they do not deviate much from a best-fit line (Figure \ref{fig:TLS-hypergrap}).
-In particular, given $N$ points $\bX_i \in \R^2$, the corresponding TLS hypergraph $H$ with threshold parameter $t > 0$ is the three-way hypergraph where $\{i,j,k\}\in E(H)$ for each $\{i,j,k\} \in \binom{[N]}{3}$ if and only if
+We represent the data as a geometric hypergraph by treating sets of three points as hyperedges whenever they do not deviate much from a best-fit line (Figure \ref{fig:TLS-hypergrap}).
+This is the geometric preprocessing step that converts the intersecting-subspace problem into a hypergraph community recovery problem.
+The TLS hypergraph of $\bX = (\bX_1, \dots, \bX_N)$ with threshold parameter $t > 0$ is defined as $H = (V(H),E(H))$ where $V(H) = [N]$ and

-For a given thresold $t$, Algorithm~\ref{alg:line_clustering_spectral_nonparameteric} constructs the similarity matrix that, for each pair, counts the number of common triples in $E(H)$.
-The community memberships are estimated using k-means on the leading eigenvectors of the similarity matrix.
-Theorem~\ref{thm:almost_main} states sufficient conditions on $t$ and $\sigma$ for exact and almost exact recovery.
+For a given threshold $t$, Algorithm~\ref{alg:line_clustering_spectral} constructs a similarity matrix that, for each node pair, counts the number of common hyperedges in $H$.
+The community memberships are estimated using $K$-means on the leading eigenvectors of the similarity matrix.
+Theorem~\ref{thm:almost_main} shows that, with a suitable choice of threshold parameter, Algorithm~\ref{alg:line_clustering_spectral} is information-theoretically optimal up to a polylogarithmic factor.

-\begin{theorem} Let $L_1 \subset \mathbb{R}^2$ and $L_2 \subset \mathbb{R}^2$ be perpendicular line segments of equal length that intersect at their midpoint.
-Let the pair $\bz, \bX$ be sampled from $\GLMM_N(L_1, L_2, \sigma_N)$ and consider a threshold parameter $t_N$. \begin{itemize} \item[(a)] If $\sigma_N \ll t_N \ll 1$, Algorithm \ref{alg:line_clustering_spectral} achieves almost exact recovery. \item[(b)] If $\sigma_N \log^{1/2}N \ll t_N \ll (N \log N)^{-1}$, Algorithm \ref{alg:line_clustering_spectral} achieves exact recovery. \end{itemize} \end{theorem} When the noise level $\sigma_N$ is known, it is possible to select the threshold $t_N$ so that exact recovery is guaranteed as soon as $\sigma_N \ll (N \log^{3/4} N)^{-1}$.
-However, a key limitation of the algorithm is that the optimal choice of $t_N$ depends on $\sigma_N$.
-In practice, this means that the user must either know or accurately estimate the noise parameter in order to ensure that the algorithm attains the information-theoretic threshold of Theorem \ref{thm:information_theory} up to the polylogarithmic factor.
-Moreover, the algorithm achieves almost-exact recovery when $\sigma_N \ll 1$, aligning with the previously established recovery threshold.

-In Algorithm \ref{alg:line_clustering_spectral_nonparameteric}, the threshold selection is based on counting observed triples in the TLS hypergraph.
-Theorem \ref{thm:main_nonparametric} shows that the algorithm attains the information-theoretic threshold for almost exact recovery when we exploit the gap between the within- and between-community hyperlink probabilities.
-In particular, the threshold should be chosen such that the observed fraction of all triples aligns well with the expected fraction of within-community triples $ \P(z_1=z_2=z_3) \weq 2\left(\tfrac12\right)^3 \weq \tfrac14. $
+In the last step of Algorithm~\ref{alg:line_clustering_spectral}, a $(1+\varepsilon)$-approximate $K$-means clustering with $K=2$ refers to any $K$-means procedure whose objective value is at most $(1+\varepsilon)$ times the global minimum (see \eqref{eq:k-means-objective}).